mx-ethan-rao/mx-ethan-rao.github.io/_pages/about.md

 Hi there!
 I am a fourth-year Ph.D. student in Computer Science at Vanderbilt University, advised by [Prof. Daniel Moyer](https://dcmoyer.github.io/).
 Prior to this, I received my B.Sc.
 (Hons.) in Computer Science from Hong Kong Baptist University, where I was granted the [Scholastic Award](https://ar.hkbu.edu.hk/student-services/graduation/scholastic-awards) as one of the top 2% of graduates.

 My research interests primarily lie in Generative Models, Model Inversion, Membership Inference, and Monocular Depth Estimation.
 I am broadly interested in adversarial attacks and defenses.
 My current research focuses on inverting training datasets from pre-trained generative models, specifically diffusion-based and flow-matching architectures.
-I am also working as a Research Assistant for the Advanced Research Projects Agency for Health (ARPA-H), focusing on robotic vision development—specifically Monocular Depth Estimation (MDE) for endoscopic imaging in automated surgical programs.
+I am currently working on world foudnation model pre-training at [Aether AI](https://www.aetherai.co/).

-**I am actively seeking internship opportunities for both Summer and Fall 2026.
+**I am actively seeking internship opportunities for both Summer 2027.
 Please feel free to drop me an email at [mingxing.rao@vanderbilt.edu](mailto:mingxing.rao@vanderbilt.edu) if our research interests align, or if you would like to collaborate!**

 ---